10-Athletes/website/README.md

 # website
-main website for 10 Athletes hosted on ghpages
+main website for 10 Athletes hosted on gh pages